-Yes, most transactions are made using ether, the native cryptocurrency to the Ethereum network, which powers marketplaces like SuperRare.
+Yes!
+Most transactions are made using ether, the native cryptocurrency to the Ethereum network, which powers marketplaces like SuperRare.
 Coinbase is an easy place to buy ether using a bank account if you haven’t used cryptocurrencies before.
-Fans just need to create a digital wallet to have the chance to receive the content and then participate in an auction for a chance to win.
+In order to receive content and participate in auctions, fans just need to create a digital wallet.
 This makes winning content relatively easy once a wallet is set up.

 Drawbacks of NFT’s